ayusharora7/Abstractive-Text-Summarization/README.md

 ## Quickstart

-To run the files all the files have to be uploaded on the Google Colab or any other high end gpu device.
+To run the files all the files have to be uploaded on the Google Colab(with the runtime type as TPU) or any other high end gpu device.

 ## Step 1: Preprocess the data